wp-plugins/participants-database/readme.txt

 OK, just assign all the fields you want them to fill out to the signup form (this is done in the "manage fields" page).
 That form can be as big as you want.
 Then, remove the private link from the email they get when they sign up.

+= How do I change the text "Participant Info" seen at the top of the single record page? =

+This is a group title.
+Groups are defined on the Manage Database Fields page under the "Field Groups" tab.
+You will see that each group has a title and a description that you can use to organize and label the ouput of the plugin.

 = How do I let people upload an image or file? =

 Go to the "manage database fields" page and create a new field for your image.
 Give it a descriptive name like "avatar" or something.
 Click "add field" and when your new field appears, set the "field type" to "image upload" for images and "file-upload" for other types of file.
 Be sure to check "signup" if you want it to appear in the signup form.
 When the form is presented to the user, they will be allowed to upload an image.